 Bring a bit of the wild outside into your home and remind yourself that brighter days are coming.

 Christmas Wreath – A symbol of love forever

 Wreaths have an even older origin than Christmas trees.
 Unlike them, they have a far less Christmassy, winter-like starting point.

-The ancient Greeks and Romans are famous for having started the tradition of a wreath.
+The ancient Greeks and Romans are famous for starting the wreath tradition.
 They wove leaves together to convey authority, rank and status.
 Different leaves meant different ranks.
-For instance, oak leaves symbolized wisdom and Zeus.
-While laurel and olive leaves were rewards for winning in the Olympic games.
+For instance, oak leaves symbolised wisdom and Zeus.
+While laurel and olive leaves were rewards for winning in the Olympic Games.

-What we currently recognise as an or advent wreath, came about as an animalist custom.
-This predates Christianity by untold years.
+What we currently recognise as an advent wreath came about as an animalist custom.
+Wreaths predate Christianity by untold years.
 Woven wool, straw, wheat or other objects celebrated the harvest.
-This was an important period to pre-Romanised cultures.
-These would hang on doors year-round, not just for Christmas.
+This season was an important period of the year for pre-Romanised cultures.
+Wreathes would hang on doors all year-round, not only at Christmas.

-Lutheran protestants in 16th century Germany pushed wreaths into our Christmas tradition.
-Wreaths with coloured candles counted the weeks towards Christmas drew near.
-This was to teach children about advent and Christmas traditions.
+German Lutheran protestants in the 16th century pushed wreaths into our Christmas tradition.
+Wreaths with coloured candles counted the weeks as Christmas drew near.
+Protestants used this tradition to teach children about Advent and Christmas traditions.

 This tradition is still in place today, not only among protestants but Catholics too!
 They're often a symbol of Jesus' love and the never-ending cycle of rebirth.